ChristianBako/christianbako.github.io/_posts/2024-05-23-Founding-Engineer-Bad-Deal.md

 Speaking of people who have a financial incentive to have you believe what they're saying, let's talk about Founders!

 The intrepid weirdly thin skinned class of Entrepreneurs that bring us things like Airbnb, Juciero and the worlds 5th GPT wrapper app.
-Our wunderkin can't do all the work themselves though, they need someone to do lots of the foundational work required to get something from the MVP stage to the MLP stage and beyond.[^1]
+Our wunderkin can't do all the work themselves though, they need someone to do lots of the foundational work required to get something from the MVP stage to the MLP stage and beyond.

 Those people can't be blessed with the founder title though, that would entitle them to double digit equity.
 Yet a new founder can't pay enough to compete with other startups let alone FAANG companies.